CtrlK

 Actionability

 Provides concrete, copy-paste-ready commands throughout — dry-run, browser run, file attachment patterns with glob syntax, session management commands, and remote browser hosting.
-Every section includes specific CLI flags and realistic examples.
+Every section includes specific flags and real command examples.

 3 / 3